Once upon a time, I said I wasn’t a feminist!

 The fact that Malala is still only a teenager is incredible in itself.
 A girl who has been to hell and back and not only lived to tell the tale but lived to inspire thousands of women across the world.

-A hilarious and relatable girl and easy to read book.
+A hilarious and relatable girl, and it’s very easy to read.
 I recently watched the first series of her TV show ‘Girls’ too and loved it.
 Can’t wait to get my hands on the next series.

 A girl who set up her multi million pound business from her bedroom with nothing.
 A girl who is funny, likeable and a pleasure to read.
 I gobbled this book whole in a day!
 A girl who is inspiring too!